Cheetah3D

 Cheetah3D is a computer graphics program for 3D modelling, animation and rendering.
 It is written in Cocoa for macOS.
 The program is aimed at beginning and amateur 3D artists.

 It offers a number of medium and high-end features in conjunction with an intuitive user interface.
 Its simplicity is what makes it stand apart from other programs.

-It was initially released in 2003 and is currently available on Intel based Macs.
-A single user license is $99 US.
+It was initially released in 2003 and is currently available on Apple Silicon Mac (M1, M2 and M3 etc.)-based Mac computers.
+A single user license is $79 US.
 A free demo version is available, with the limitation of the ability to save or export models.